Results for “community impact day”

 Michigan Governor Gretchen Whitmer signs executive directive on the one-year anniversary of Trump's 'Liberation Day' to help businesses and consumers access refunds for tariffs ruled illegal by the U.S. Supreme Court.
 The directive orders state agencies to compile reports on tariff impacts and assist businesses in navigating the federal refund process.

-April 3, 2026·Michigan Capitol·4 sources - politics
+April 3, 2026·Michigan Capitol·4 sources - crime

 Lionel Richie Opens Acrisure Amphitheater With Concert on Friday, City Pushes Park-and-Walk Strategy for Concertgoers